carlosabalde/pgp-tomb/README.md

 SETUP
 =====

-1. For Go >= 1.13, simply run the following command.
-Otherwise, you can use a Docker container (see next section) to build a PGP Tomb executable matching your platform (i.e. `make build`).
+1. Download the PGP Tomb executable matching your platform from the [releases page](https://github.com/carlosabalde/pgp-tomb/releases).
+Alternatively, for Go >= 1.13, you can run the following command.
+Finally, you can also use a Docker container (see next section) to build your own executable (i.e. `make build`).
    ```
    $ go get -u github.com/carlosabalde/pgp-tomb/cmd/pgp-tomb/
    ```